Other Names: Hycamtin®

 - While you are getting this drug, please tell your nurse right away if you have any pain, redness, or swelling at the site of the IV infusion

 - If you think you are pregnant or if you have impregnated your partner

-- Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of child bearing potential should use effective methods of birth control during cancer treatment and for at least 1 month after treatment.
-Men with female partners of child bearing potential should use effective methods of birth control during your cancer treatment and for at least 3 months after your cancer treatment.
-Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.
+- Pregnancy warning: This drug may have harmful effects on the unborn baby.
+Women of child bearing potential should use highly effective methods of birth control during your cancer treatment and for 6 months after treatment.
+Men with female partners of child bearing potential should use effective methods of birth control during your cancer treatment and for 3 months after your cancer treatment.
+Let your doctor know right away if you think you may be pregnant (or may have impregnated your partner.)